mbA2D/Test_Equipment_Control/README.md

 ### Testing solar panels by sweeping an e-load in CV mode:
 Run ```Eload_cv_sweep.py``` from command line
 See results (solar panel IV curve with MPP marked) with ```Eload_cv_sweep.py```

+### Measuring a bunch of thermistors with A2D 64CH DAQ:
+Using ```battery_test.py``` connect to the A2D 64CH DAQ, and a Fake DMM.
+The config file for the A2D 64CH DAQ should be set up following the 'A2D_DAQ_Config_All_Thermistor_NXRT15XV.csv' format, using Steinhart-Hart coefficienct specific to your thermistor.
+Assign the Fake DMM as a separate voltage measurement equipment, and the A2D 64CH DAQ channels you want to measure as additional DMMs to measure temperature for the channel.
+Configure a test for the channel, using a single rest step for the amount of time you want to log the thermistors for.
+Make sure to change the safety_time_s as well.
+Setting safety_time_s to 0 will disable the time safety check.
+Start the test, and a log will be created with a fake voltage measurement as well as all the temperature channels.

 ### Quick measurements with a DMM:
 Run ```Measurement_Script.py``` from command line.